 - Conscientiousness – a tendency to show self-discipline, act dutifully, and aim for achievement; planned rather than spontaneous behavior.

-- Extraversion – energy, positive emotions, surgency and the tendency to seek stimulation and the company of others.
+- Extroversion – energy, positive emotions, surgency and the tendency to seek stimulation and the company of others.

 - Agreeableness – a tendency to be compassionate and cooperative rather than suspicious and antagonistic towards others.